Elon-Chan/Alpha-Bet/README.md

 Currently our work can be divided into three main parts, namely: **Frontend**, **Strategy Analyzer** and **Stock Floor**

+For final code and commented code, we have merge them all into 1 single branch *elon*.

 ---

 To view the initial code of Strategy Analyzer, please visit branch *elon*